symfony/symfony-docs/workflow/usage.rst

 How to Use the Workflow
 =======================

-Using the workflow component will help you to keep your domain logic as configuration.
+Using the Workflow component will help you to keep your domain logic as configuration.
 Having domain logic in one place gives you a better overview and it is easier to maintain whenever the domain requirement changes since you do not have to edit all your controllers, twig templates and services.